schen384/CFAC2015/README.md

-# CFAC2015
+# UPDATING EARTHWATCHEXPEDITIONS DATA:
-nextjump 2015 summer intern cfac

-##UPDATING EARTHWATCHEXPEDITIONS DATA HOW-TO:

-####To add updated data to the expeditions site, please use the following instructions.
+### To add updated data to the expeditions site, please use the following instructions.

+#### Verify the Spreadsheet

-######First, verify the excel spreadsheet has the correct data structures and naming conventions.
+###### First, verify the excel spreadsheet has the correct data structures and naming conventions.
 The following are valid "Region" fields:
 * "Africa"
 * "North America"